-The heuristic, expert method is apparently straightforward to be applied, but it involves a high subjectivity.
-Further, results of a long-term project for the collection of information on the rainfall conditions that have resulted in landslides in Italy (Gariano et al., 2012) indicate that it is difficult for an investigator to apply rigorously the established criteria, and to be consistent with the identification of the rainfall events.
-The higher the number of investigators, the higher the subjectivity, that makes it difficult to prepare accurate catalogues of rainfall events with landslides for large geographical areas.
-Moreover, the heuristic reconstruction of rainfall events is a labour-intensive, timeconsuming and error-prone activity that limits the definition of reliable rainfall thresholds for the possible occurrence of landslides.
+The heuristic, expert method is apparently straightforward to apply, but it involves a high subjectivity.
+Further, results of a long-term project for the collection of information on the rainfall conditions that have resulted in landslides in Italy (Gariano et al., 2012) indicate that it is difficult for an investigator to apply the established criteria rigorously, and to be consistent with the identification of the rainfall events.
+The higher the number of investigators, the higher the subjectivity, which makes it difficult to prepare accurate catalogues of rainfall events with landslides for large geographical areas.
+Moreover, the heuristic reconstruction of rainfall events is a labour-intensive, time-consuming and error-prone activity that limits the definition of reliable rainfall thresholds for the possible occurrence of landslides.

-The automated procedure 4
+4 The automated procedure

-The automated procedure reproduces the actions performed by an investigator who examines a record of hourly rainfall measurements searching for a rainfall period re-15 sponsible for the initiation of a documented landslide.
-To identify the rainfall period in the record, the investigator (and the procedure) needs information on the start time $T{\rm S}$ and the end time $T{\rm F}$ of the rainfall event.
-As for the expert method, $T{\rm F}$ coincides with the landslide occurrence time, most commonly obtained from chronicles, anecdotal information, or from a catalogue of landslide events (Brunetti et al., 2010).
-Again, 20 when the landslide occurs after the end of the rainfall period, $T{\rm F}$ coincides with the end of the rainfall period.
+The automated procedure reproduces the actions performed by an investigator who examines a record of hourly rainfall measurements searching for a rainfall period responsible for the initiation of a documented landslide.
+To identify the rainfall period in the record, the investigator (and the procedure) needs information on the $T{\rm S}$ and the $T{\rm E}$ of the rainfall event.
+As for the expert method, the $T{\rm E}$ coincides with the landslide occurrence time, most commonly obtained from chronicles, anecdotal information, or from a catalogue of landslide events (Brunetti et al., 2010).
+Again, when the landslide occurs after the end of the rainfall period, the $T{\rm E}$ coincides with the end of the rainfall period.
 In this work, we define a rainfall event as an ensemble of consecutive rainfall and dry periods responsible for the occurrence of a known landslide.
-The length of the dry periods that separate two successive rainfall events, $\Delta T{\rm D}$, can vary depending on seasonal or climatic conditions (Peruccacci et al., 2012).
-To cope 25
+The length of the dry periods that separate two successive rainfall events ($\Delta T{\rm D}$) can vary depending on seasonal or climatic conditions (Peruccacci et al., 2012).
+To cope with this variability, the procedure uses different lengths of the dry periods.
+We test the automated procedure setting two dry period lengths (i.e. $\Delta T{\rm D} = 48$ h and $\Delta T{\rm D} = 72$ h).
+These values can be changed according to the local seasonal or climatic conditions.